MechanicalRock/mechanicalrock.github.io/_posts/2022-10-18-hvr-and-hva.markdown

 - Add a new connector in the Fivetran Dashboard
 - Specify a destination e.g. Snowflake

-A complete setup guide can be found here: https://fivetran.com/docs/databases/oracle/oracle_hva/setup-guide
+A complete setup guide can be found here: <a href="https://fivetran.com/docs/databases/oracle/oracle_hva/setup-guide" target="_blank">https://fivetran.com/docs/databases/oracle/oracle_hva/setup-guide</a>

 Though seemingly straight forward, any errors you make will require you to look inward... to search your soul... because the error messages won't tell you what went wrong.
 More often than not, errors from the agent are highly verbose core dumps that are difficult to read rather than actionable debug messages.
 In addition, though looking fine and dandy from 1000 feet, being in the trenches completing this setup assumes proficiency with SQL databases as well as a general aptitude for network configuration.